-- Avoid the use of cosmetic nail varnish (nail polish) or artificial nails during treatment with amorolfine.
+- Avoid the use of cosmetic nail varnish (nail polish), artificial nails or dressings over the nail during treatment with amorolfine.

 - It may take several months after you finish treatment to see the full benefit of amorolfine.
 When used to treat nail infections, it takes time for your new healthy nails to grow out and replace the infected nails.

-Like all medicines, amorolfine can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, amorolfine can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|